acl21/Digits_Recognition_RealTime/README.md

 # Digits Recognition in Real Time [![](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/akshaychandra21/Digits_Recognition_RealTime/blob/master/LICENSE.txt)

+[UPDATE]: I will not be looking into issues or emails related to this repo anymore as I am currently very busy with other research commitments.
+Thank you.

 This python application recognizes digits from real time webcam data.
 The user is allowed to write the digits on the screen using an object-of-interest (a water bottle cap in this case).

 ## Code Requirements